What is Customer Journey Management and how to get started?

 - Error rate

-For sustainable customer journey management, you will need both.
+For sustainable journey management, you will need both.

 What are customer journey management tools and methods?

-- Customer experience research, like interviews, observations, or service safaris
+- Customer experience research: qualitative data like interviews, observations, or service safaris, as well als quantitative data like satisfaction scoring and surveys

-- Techniques from stakeholder mapping or system mapping that are used to understand the bigger picture in which a service or product is embedded
+- Techniques from stakeholder mapping or system mapping: these are used to understand the bigger picture in which a service or product is embedded

-- But also more business-centered disciplines, like budget planning or leadership techniques that help with change management and other internal challenges of CX management
+- Business-centered disciplines, like budget planning or leadership techniques: these help with change management and other internal challenges of CX management

-What is the best customer journey management software?
+What is the best software for customer journey management?

-You can easily visualize a customer journey map with pen and paper.
-However, once you start using journey maps as a visual management tool, proper software will be indispensable for a structured approach to analysis and journey optimization.
+You can easily visualize a journey map with pen and paper.
+However, once you start using journey maps as a visual journey management tool, dedicated software will be indispensable for a structured approach to analysis and journey optimization.

 Flexibility is great, however it does not always lead you to structure insights finding, documenting and sharing.
 Imagine you would draw your journey map on a simple blackboard where you have full flexibility – how easy do you think it is to understand for others?
 Especially after you have created dozens of sub-journeys, each of them with their own focus?
 Standardizing the software you’re using allows you to establish a common taxonomy around customer journey mapping.
 You can link maps into each other and progress your repository into a hierarchy of maps that helps you to navigate customer experience across organizational silos.